 The plan seeks to ensure that all national priorities and standards are delivered locally and provides a balanced approach to local food safety enforcement.
-This is achieved by not merely directing resources towards the programmed inspection process, but also by ensuring that adequate provision is made to address food complaints, food poisoning notifications, advice to businesses, and also the ability to follow-up on intelligence driven areas of work such as sampling, targeted inspections, other reactive interventions and campaign work.
+This is achieved by not merely directing resources towards the programmed intervention process, but also by ensuring that adequate provision is made to address food complaints, food poisoning notifications, advice to businesses, and also the ability to follow-up on intelligence driven areas of work such as sampling, targeted interventions, other reactive interventions and campaign work.

-Gwynedd Council is responsible for the enforcement of food safety in 1986 food premises within the County.
+Gwynedd Council is responsible for the enforcement of food safety in 2018 food premises within the County.
 This includes premises at all stages in the food chain ranging from farm producers of food, food manufacturers and processors through to retail food premises, and restaurants.

-For 2008/09 the main focus of the function of the food safety enforcement service will be in the following areas:
+For 2009/10 the main focus of the function of the food safety enforcement service will be in the following areas:

-- An annual programme of inspections and enforcement in accordance with statutory requirements, codes of practice and guidance. - An annual sampling programme in support of the inspection programme and other investigative work. - Investigation of complaints regarding food and food premises, and all outbreaks and incidents of food related illness. - Acting as "originating authority" to certain food businesses based in Gwynedd and to carry out originating authority enquiries referred by other authorities or agencies. - Supporting the annual inspection programme with targeted promotional advice and educational initiatives together with providing information and advice on food safety and related matters to food businesses and consumers, and coordinating training.
+- An annual programme of interventions and enforcement in accordance with statutory requirements, codes of practice and guidance. - An annual sampling programme in support of the intervention programme and other investigative work. - Investigation of complaints regarding food and food premises, and all outbreaks and incidents of food related illness. - Acting as "originating authority" to certain food businesses based in Gwynedd and to carry out originating authority enquiries referred by other authorities or agencies. - Supporting the annual intervention programme with targeted promotional advice and educational initiatives together with providing information and advice on food safety and related matters to food businesses and consumers, and co-ordinating training.

-For 2008/09 the following areas of service development and improvements have been identified:
+For 2009/10 the following areas of service development and improvements have been identified:

-- Improve food hygiene inspection performance and attempt to inspect 95% of high risk premises and other risk premises respectively. - Maintain food standards inspection performance and attempt to inspect 100% of high risk premises. - Continue the progress made in food businesses in implementation of food safety management, namely 'Safer Food Better Business'.(SFBB) - Undertake customer satisfaction survey for relevant food service areas. - Implement changes in line with the review of the Food Law Code of Practice (Wales) 2006. - Prepare for the introduction of a 'Scores on the Doors' scheme for food premises within the County, adopting a scheme in common with other local authorities in Wales. - Establish contact with new food businesses early in the life of those businesses - Encourage all primary producers to adopt high standards of food hygiene practices - Ongoing development of council web pages. - Develop and improve joint working programmes internally and with external agencies.
+Maintain food hygiene intervention performance and attempt to carry out

+- interventions in 100% of high risk businesses and other risk businesses respectively. - Maintain food standards intervention performance and attempt to carry out interventions in 100% of businesses rated as high risk for food standards and 50% of businesses rated as medium risk which are due for intervention for food standards. - Continue the progress made in food businesses in implementation of food safety management, namely 'Safer Food Better Business'.
+(SFBB). - Undertake customer satisfaction survey for relevant food service areas. - Introduce a 'Scores on the Doors' scheme for food premises within the County, adopting the FSA scheme. - Establish contact with new food businesses early in the life of those businesses - Encourage all primary producers to adopt high standards of food hygiene practices - Ongoing development of council web pages. - Further develop and improve joint working programmes internally and with external agencies.